What level do I begin my child in if I use Spanish for You!?

 A good comparison would be when people learn English.
 We would all agree that the structure of the English language is the same across all countries where it is spoken, i.e. U.S., England, Ireland, etc. But, certain vocabulary can vary as well as pronunciation and slang.
 As a student learns a new language, he/she begins to pick up any vocabulary variances and pronunciation specific to those people he/she is around most that speak the language.
 A vocabulary difference example might be: el carro or el coche = car in Mexico, el coche = car in Spain.
 So, with Spanish for You!, the vocabulary taught, about 90% or more would be universal, that is usable in any Spanish speaking country.

 What is the difference between Spain Spanish, Mexican Spanish, or Spanish from any other country?

-Essentially the difference is like comparing English spoken in the United States to England.
+Essentially the difference is like comparing English spoken in the United States to England or another English speaking country.
 It is the same language, but pronunciation, slang, and some vocabulary are different.
 For example, in Spain the word for “car” is “el coche”.
 In Mexico it is “el carro”.

 How long does it take for students to get verb conjugations straight?